joelparkerhenderson/git-branch-name/README.md

 ### Version number

-Start the branch name with a version number, for example a branch for version 1.0.0 could be "1.0.0-foo-bar".
+Use a branch name with a version number, for example a branch for version 1.0.0 could be "1.0.0-foo-bar".

 Examples: